deweysasser/docker-name-proxy-server/README.md

 container subscribed to a given endpoint, the traffic will go to a different endpoint without regard to session state.

+## Short names vs FQDNs:  redirection vs direct service

+By default, the proxy is configured so that both the short (non-qualified names) and the long name are forwarded to the back-end server container.

+So, if you have a server with the `proxy.host` label `www.example.com`, both 'http://www.example.com' and 'http://www' will be directly forwarded to that container.

+If, instead, you run the container/script with the option `--redirect-shortnames`, instead of forwarding the request directly, the proxy will return a 301 permanent redirect of the short name to the long name.

 ## Legacy configuration via environment variables